 3.3.4.
-Magnetostratigraphic correlations using Qupydon software
+Magnetostratigraphic Correlations Using Qupydon Software

-To quantify the ambiguities in the manual (i.e., deterministic) magnetostratigraphic correlations, we have performed stochastic modeling of the polarity column using the software Qupydon [Lallier et al., 2013] implementing the Dynamic Time Warping (DTW) algorithm.
-Input data are the Geomagnetic Polarity Time Scale (GPTS) of [F Gradstein and Ogg, 2012] and the thicknesses of polarity zones measured in the Dungsam Chu sedimentary section.
+To quantify the ambiguities in the manual (i.e., deterministic) magnetostratigraphic correlations, we have performed stochastic modeling of the polarity column using the software Qupydon [Lallier et al., 2013] implementing the Dynamic Time Warping algorithm.
+Input data are the geomagnetic polarity timescale (GPTS) of Gradstein and Ogg [2012] and the thicknesses of polarity zones measured in the Dungsam Chu sedimentary section.
 By constraining the length of the GPTS, we have explored the above discussed correlation schemes by performing two sets of correlations (Table 2).

-As a reference polarity section, we first selected the segment of the GTPS that covers all the known depositional ages of Siwaliks (e.g. [Ojha et al., 2009]), which range from chron C1n to C5ADr (0-14.775 Ma).
-Our polarity column contains 19 polarity zones and the reference section of the GTPS contains 80 chrons.
-Accordingly, we have calculated 20,000 correlations and analysed the 5000 best correlations determined via the best-fit (or "minimum cost", [Lallier et al., 2013]) correlation.
-The numerical algorithm includes three calculation parameters: a maximum substitution, a gap factor and a substitution distance.
+As a reference polarity section, we first selected the segment of the GTPS that covers all the known depositional ages of Siwaliks [e.g., Ojha et al., 2009], which range from chron C1n to C5ADr (0-14.775 Ma).
+Our polarity column contains 19 polarity zones, and the reference section of the GTPS contains 80 chrons.
+Accordingly, we have calculated 20,000 correlations and analyzed the 5000 best correlations determined via the best fit (or "minimum cost" [Lallier et al., 2013]) correlation.
+The numerical algorithm includes three calculation parameters: a maximum substitution, a gap factor, and a substitution distance.
 The maximum substitution is the maximum number of reference chrons that may be correlated to one chron of our polarity column.
-A gap factor equal to 0 yields a correlation with higher sedimentation rate while a high gap factor (e.g. 10) stretches the correlation within the imposed reference time scale.
-A substitution distance > 1, the software is forced to find correlations that minimize local variations of the sedimentation rates inducting gaps in the correlation [Lallier et al., 21]

-2013].
-We set the values of those three parameters by trial-and-error.
-We set the gap factor between 10 to 0, the maximum substitution to 10 and in all our analyses, substitution distances of 1 or 2 yielded significantly lower cost correlations than a substitution distance of 10.
+A gap factor equal to 0 yields a correlation with higher sedimentation rate, while a high gap factor (e.g., 10) stretches the correlation within the imposed reference timescale.
+A substitution distance equal to 1 allows short-term variation in sedimentation rate, while for a substitution distance >1, the software is forced to find correlations that minimize local variations of the sedimentation rates inducting gaps in the correlation [Lallier et al., 2013].
+We set the values of those three parameters by trial and error.
+We set the gap factor between 10 and 0, the maximum substitution to 10, and in all our analyses, substitution distances of 1 or 2 yielded significantly lower cost correlations than a substitution distance of 10.